 Homeschool Classes at The MAC

-Classes meet every Wednesday or Thursday from 1:30 to 3:00pm.
+Classes meet every Thursday from 1:30 to 3:00pm, starting January 18th.
 Parents can pay for and attend classes à la carte, or reserve their children a seat for the whole semester.
 Discounts apply for multiple children from the same household.
 You can sign up for classes by following this link.

 Single class pricing: